 - documents which were created before 1 January 1989.

-Your application may be refused if is considered to be ‘voluminous in nature’, in that it would interfere unreasonably with the operations or performance of the Council.
+Your application may be refused if is considered to be ‘voluminous in nature’, in that it would substantially and unreasonably interfere with the operations or performance of the Council.

 How to make an FOI request.